roblehmann/pyNinjaPBR/README.md

-pyCaptor
+pyNinjaPBR
 ========

-Graphical User-interface for the cyanobacterial Arduino-based photobioreactor (CAPTOR), based on wxPython.
+Graphical User-interface for the NinjaPBR, based on wxPython.